Theory of polar domains in moir\'e heterostructures: Introduction

 \section{Introduction}

 Since the discovery of superconducting \cite{cao2018unconventional,yankowitz2019tuning} and insulating \cite{cao2018correlated} behavior in magic angle graphene, twistronics has quickly become one of the most active fields in condensed matter physics.
 One of the most recent advancements in the field is the discovery of ferroelectric behavior in twisted hetero-bilayers \cite{zheng2020unconventional,yasuda2021stacking}.
-The discovery was regarded as highly unconventional because it is uncommon (but not impossible \cite{ji2019freestanding}) for two-dimensional (2D) systems to exhibit ferroelectric behavior.
 In addition to the observations of ferroelectricity, polarization domains have been observed without an overall ferroelectric response \cite{woods2021charge}.
 A switching of polarization in a stacking domain of hexagonal boron nitride (hBN) via van der Waals sliding has also been observed \cite{stern2020interfacial}.
 Although claimed to be ferroelectricity, insufficient measurements were taken to show hysteric behavior of the sample.
 In Ref.~\cite{yasuda2021stacking}, a first-order switching of the polarization domains was observed in \textit{untwisted} hBN, but in twisted hBN the hysteresis loop was continuous and very narrow.
 Thus, how and when moir\'e superlattices exhibit ferroelectric behavior is still unclear.

 It had been proposed a few years before the discoveries that two-dimensional layered systems could exhibit a local out-of-plane polarization domain structure \cite{li2017binary}, which could be inverted by a relative `van der Waals' sliding between the layers, changing the stacking arrangments.
 Applying this concept to a twisted bilayer, the stacking domains can be considered polar domains, where neighboring domains have opposite polarization.
 It has been suggested that the relative sizes of these domains can be tuned with the application of an electric field perpendicular to the bilayer, leading to a nonzero total polarization of the superlattice \cite{bennett2022electrically,enaldiev2021scalable}, which can be very nonlinear when the moir\'e period is large.
 Although experimental measurements clearly show a ferroelectric response in homo-bilayers, from a theoretical perspective an ideal homo-bilayer has zero total polarization at zero field \cite{bennett2022electrically}.
 Even in an imperfect sample, which would have a nonzero total polarization due to uneven stacking domains, the orientation at zero field cannot be inverted.
 Thus, an ideal homo-bilayer does not satisfy the criteria for ferroelectricity via this mechanism, and additional effects must be required to explain the experimentally observed behavior.